hypyeon/epicodus-capstone-brainstorming/README.md

 - Capstone project repo was refreshed with `git push --force` command, which was to update the whole repo without using `git pull` - a necessary action to rebuild the entire directory structure with React Native app setup due to the authentication setup error with Xcode app.
 Logging 4 days of work here separately since the commit history is gone.
 > total: 26.5 hours

+**Friday, April 26th**
+- Youtube tutorial on React Native with Firebase
+- Cohort get-together
+> total: 8 hours

+**Saturday, April 27th**
+- Debugging with dependencies and react-native related errors with Xcode and Expo.
+> total: 4 hours

 ### Problem Solving logs
 *not to log hours but to log issues being dealt with*